Expanding the Adoption of Multiple Measures Assessment and Building the Research Base

 January 2021–December 2024

 Multiple measures assessment and placement (MMA) relies on performance metrics such as high school GPA and other transcript information, rather than a single standardized test, to determine whether students should be placed in college-level or developmental courses.
-MMA can increase the number of students who place into and succeed in college-level courses, but implementing it is a challenge in the best of times, and the COVID-19 pandemic has pushed colleges to experiment with new and untested practices with little support.
+MMA can increase the number of students who place into and succeed in college-level courses, but implementing it is a challenge in the best of times, and the COVID-19 pandemic pushed colleges to experiment with new and untested practices with little support.
 In this project, CAPR researchers are engaging states and colleges to help them adopt and scale effective MMA practices, expanding the field’s knowledge of which MMA practices are most effective for which types of students, and examining emerging practices that may warrant more rigorous research.

 Project Design